 7Despite the availability of high-quality electoral data from the Weimar era, only few researchers have tried to correlate post-war political outcomes in the Federal Republic of Germany with early Nazi support: Liepelt (1967) showed that in 1966 there was a strong correlation between electoral successes of the NPD (a neo-Nazi party) and the NSDAP in 1932.
 See also the early contributions by Kaltefleiter (1966), Kühnl, Rilling, and Sager (1969), Sahner (1972), and Winkler (1994).
-Schwander and Manow (2017) point out how areas of AfD support voted for other, far-right parties in the years before 2017.
+Schwander and Manow (2017) point out how areas of AfD support voted for other, far-right parties in the years before 2017; we also document this correlation, but emphasize how the correlation has increased by an order of magnitude after the appearance of the AfD.